 When experts speak of ovarian cancer, they also include two related cancers: fallopian tube cancer and primary peritoneal cancer.
 Both are staged and treated similarly to ovarian cancer.
 Estimates for ovarian cancer in BRCA mutation carriers also include the risk for fallopian tube and primary peritoneal cancer.
 Experts don’t know the exact lifetime risk for women with mutations and usually present a risk range from 10% -60% lifetime risk.

-Mutations in other genes including BRIP1, RAD51c, RAD51d, and the genes associated with Lynch syndrome also increase ovarian cancer risk.
+Mutations in other genes including BRIP1, RAD51C, RAD51D, EPCAM, MLH1, MSH2, MSH6, PMS2, and STK11 also increase ovarian cancer risk.
 The extent of cancer risk associated with mutations in these and other genes remains an active area of research.
-Expanded panel tests look for mutations in these and other genes that increase cancer risk.
+Multigene panel tests look for mutations in these and other genes that increase cancer risk.

 In families with a strong history of ovarian cancer but no known BRCA mutation the risk is higher than in the general population but the exact risk is unknown.
 It is important for women in these families to consult with a cancer genetics expert to see if expanded panel tests for mutations in other genes is advisable.
 Researchers are looking for other causes of cancer in these families.